mobizt/ESP_SSLClient/README.md

 See this Arduino-Pico SDK [documentation](https://arduino-pico.readthedocs.io/en/latest/) for more information.

-## Raspberry Pi Pico Reliability Concerns
+## Raspberry Pi Pico Known Issues

-The Raspbery Pi Pico is really cheap board which is not 100% working due to defective board, flash chip and wiring as you can see some hardware issues from internet search.

-There are some devices hang included me when writing data to filesystem (LittleFS) while reading data from filesystem is ok.
+Including `FreeRTOS.h` and `LittleFS.h` in the same sketch, Pico device will hang when format or writing data to flash filesystem.

 ## ESP32 Known Issues